Ocean Freight Shipping is a cost-effective solution for shipping goods across the seas from continent to continent

-Water transportation, commonly known as Ocean Freight Shipping, is a cost-effective solution for shipping goods across the seas from continent to continent.
-It is used when the transportation time is not the customer’s top priority and when goods are non-perishable.
+Water transportation is used when the transportation time is not the customer’s top priority and when goods are non-perishable.
 This method is commonly used when transporting full containers or heavy freight.

 Ocean freight shipping uses special ships known as cargo ships or cargo carriers.
 Cargo ships can be distinguished by the type of cargo they carry.
 The different types of cargo ships are categorized according to their use.
 Tankers carry liquid cargo, such as petroleum.
 Container ships are standardized and utilize containers that are usually either 20 or 40 feet in length.
 These ships are moderate-sized merchant vessels built for speeds of greater than about 20 knots.
 Barge-carrying ships are an extension of container ships.
 In these ships, the container itself is a floating vessel, usually about 60 feet long by about 30 feet wide.
 Roll-on/roll-off ships are especially designed for the carriage of wheeled cargo.
 And, dry-bulk ships are often used for carrying ore, coal, and grains.